Hi! I'm Gus.

 face-to-face (e.g., deliberation, outreach).

-technologies for organizing civic collective actions through
+civic collective actions through outreach, training and coaching,

-deliberation, group formation, coaching, and outreach.
-To do so, I
+deliberation, and group formation.
+To do so, I draw on my academic

-draw on my academic training in computer science, psychology, and
+training in computer science, psychology, and design as well as

-design as well as theories from learning, political, and management
+theories from learning, political, and management sciences.
+I use

-to understand the social processes I study to inform the design of
+social processes I study to inform the design of and to evaluate the

-and to evaluate the technologies I build.
+technologies I build.

 Background